Summary

 The Department of Veterans Affairs is headed by the secretary of veterans affairs, appointed by the president with the advice and consent of the Senate.

 The secretary of veterans affairs is Denis McDonough who was selected by President Joe Biden and sworn in by Vice President Kamala Harris on February 9, 2021.[50]
 The deputy secretary of veterans affairs position is currently vacant with the retirement of Thomas G. Bowman on June 15, 2018.[51]
-The third listed executive on the VA’s official web site is its Chief of Staff (currently Pamela J. Powers);[52] the Chief of Staff position does not require Senate confirmation.
-In addition to Secretary and Deputy Secretary, the VA has ten more positions requiring presidential appointment and Senate approval.
+The third listed executive on the VA’s official web site is its chief of staff (currently Pamela J. Powers);[52] the chief of staff position does not require Senate confirmation.
+In addition to secretary and deputy secretary, the VA has ten more positions requiring presidential appointment and Senate approval.

 The department has three main subdivisions, known as administrations, each headed by an undersecretary: